dotX-Automation/dua_rviz_plugins/README.md

 # dua_rviz_plugins

-A collection of custom plugins for RViz visualization integrated with the DUA framework.
+Collection of C++ plugins for RViz visualization integrated with the DUA framework.

 ---